Frameright/image-display-control-web-component/image-display-control/docs/explanation/attributes.md

 ```

 Because there are now several source images with different resolutions, defining
-image regions with absolute coordinates in pixels wouldn't make much sense.
-We
+image regions with coordinates in pixels wouldn't make much sense.
+We made it
-made it possible by specifying a reference `imageWidth`/`imageHeight` based on
+possible by specifying a reference `imageWidth`/`imageHeight` based on
 which the regions are defined.
 See the
 [Attribute reference](../reference/attributes.md) for more details.

+Any changes to the `srcset=` and `sizes=` attributes will be picked up by the
+web component.

 ### `id=` attribute